rose-tool/roset/README.md

 To power the emulation, ROSE-T leverages on Kathará.
 The candidate router will use the original configuration/vendor software, while other ASes are emulated as a single router running FRRouting.

 ### Step 5: Verify Compliance to MANRS
-In this step the system leverages on the emulated environment to verify `Action 3` and `Action 4` of MANRS.
+In this step the system leverages on the emulated environment to verify Action 3 and Action 4 of MANRS.

-- Filtering (Action 1): "Ensure the correctness of your own announcements and those from your customers to adjacent networks".
+**Filtering (Action 1): "Ensure the correctness of your own announcements and those from your customers to adjacent networks"**

 For each customer:
   1. Select non-overlapping subnet and announce it to the candidate router.